Independent Living Resources

 Check out a complete listing of CILs throughout the US and UD Territories.
 It includes an interactive map and an alphabetic list of states and territories.

 An RSA-PTI Resource | The REACH project provides information and strategies to help parents, family organizations, and providers support youth/young adults in making their own choices and decisions.

-An RSA-PTI Resource | This tip sheet from the PACER Center discusses planning for a child’s transition from adolescence to adulthood.
-The document explains Minnesota’s transition planning and services requirements in the Individualized Education Program (IEP).
+An RSA-PTI Resource | This tip sheet from the PACER Center explains the planning process for a child’s transition from adolescence to adulthood.
+The document covers Minnesota’s transition requirements in the Individualized Education Program (IEP).